10 Must-Visit Waterfalls In Sri Lanka

 (9) Bomburu Falls

 This is the widest waterfall in Sri Lanka, it is a combination of several waterfalls linked together.
 Getting to this waterfall involves a mini hike.
 Avoid bathing in the base pool unless you know the opening times of the dam above, so they do not interfere with your visit.
 Make sure to pack some insect repellant and proper shoes to protect yourself against the occasional creepy crawlies!

 (10) Kirindi Ella Falls

-Legend has it that King of Lanka “Walagambahu” hid treasure deep beneath these falls in an escape from his enemies.
-During dry weather there have been many attempts by Gem merchants to uncover the hidden wealth.
+Legend has it that the King of Sri Lanka “Walagambahu” hid treasure deep beneath these falls in an escape from his enemies.
+During dry weather, there have been many attempts by Gem merchants to uncover the hidden wealth.
 However, as the story has it, the Gods have protected the treasure through the oncoming of roaring water or rain which have rendered each attempt to uncover the treasure a failure.
-You can get to the falls by driving along a narrow 7 km road, followed by a 50 m walk on the footpath to the viewing point of the waterfall.
+You can get to the falls by driving along a narrow 7 km road, followed by a 50m walk on the footpath to the viewing point of the waterfall.
 With viewing platforms at the top and bottom, you can view this beautiful waterfall from all angles.
 Traveling further, you can also choose to continue and take a more difficult path adding an additional 200m to get closer to the falls.

 Ready to see these breath-taking waterfalls for yourself whilst adventuring around Sri Lanka?
 Check out our 12-day Sri Lanka Experience tour here!
 From safaris to surfing, this trip will take you from Negombo to Mirissa with all your internal transport, accommodation, activities and a bunch of meals included, the trip of a lifetime just got even better.